Restream/reindexer/benchmarks/readme.md

 ## Get document by primary key (id).
 Object cache is enabled

 Reindexer have an deserialized objects cache.
-The following benchmark exposes how it influences to performace.
+The following benchmark exposes how it influences to performance.
 For other databases unmarshaler was not called after fetching documents from DB, and so there are no objects was returned.

 ```